 Similar to Kickstarter, Indiegogo is an American crowdfunding website founded in 2008 Its headquarters are in San Francisco, California.
 The site is one of the first sites to offer to crowdfund, and it allows people to raise funds for an idea, charity, or start-up business.
-The site runs on a rewards-based system, meaning donors, investors, or customers who are willing to help to fund a project or product can donate and receive a gift.
+The site runs on a rewards-based system.
+It means donors, investors, or customers, who are willing to help to fund a project or product, can donate and receive a gift.
 Following changes in Security and Exchange Commission rules earlier in 2016, Indiegogo has partnered with MicroVentures to offer equity-based campaigns beginning in November 2016, allowing unaccredited investors to participate with equity stakes.

 Indiegogo is usually perceived as a less strict and more flexible platform, and today it has successfully launched over 800,000 ideas with its 9-million-strong community.
 At any given point it has around 1,200 live campaigns and 1,800 InDemand campaigns (Kickstarter has 3,000+).